Last Updated: July 13th, 2021 at 10:10 am

 The best way to clean solar panels is to use water and a sponge.
 No need to purchase a specific solar panel cleaning product.
 These at-home solutions will do the trick.

-Understand that roof-mounted solar panels can be difficult to access and therefore can be dangerous for the average homeowner to clean themselves.
+Understand that roof-mounted solar energy systems can be difficult to access and therefore can be dangerous for the average homeowner to clean themselves.
 That’s why we recommend hiring a professional to get the job done and save you the trouble.

 You can contact your solar panel installer to see if they offer any cleaning services or if they can recommend someone.
 But, if you’re ready to take it on yourself, here’s a quick overview of what you’ll need to get your panels spick and span.